Slavic migrations to the Balkans: Spreading of Slavic language

+Some scholars like Horace Lunt and Florin Curta considered that Proto-Slavic became the lingua franca of the Avar Khaganate, which helped spread the Slavic language in Southeastern Europe.

 Alan Timberlake concluded that the Slavic language in Southeastern Europe was spread mostly by the migration of the Slavs (demic diffusion).
 Its rapid expansion was facilitated by sparse colonization, military prowess, portable agriculture, their population growth, constant depopulation of the natives which started before the arrival of the Slavs, Slavic assimilation of captured people (particularly women and children), and eventual adoption of the language by coexisting peoples.
 According to him, a simple language shift is not possible in unstable coexistence (as natives south of Danube were constantly raided by the Slavs), and Slavic was not a trade language nor a lingua franca nor part of a wave model, as did not happen radical simplification and creolization of it.
 H. Andersen in his research of Slavic phonology, morphology and lexemes found reflections of various expansions, which "supports the interpretation that the Common Slavic koiné was not a creation of the Avar period, as some have thought, but was a developing interethnic means of communication well before the 500s".

 Jouko Lindstedt and Elina Salmela also concluded that the spread of Proto-Slavic was due to migration and founder effect, and "not attributable to a lingua-franca function in a great area, as is often surmised", because such reasoning is contradicted with lack of historical knowledge about the languages in use in the Avar Khaganate, lack of Avar's influence outside of the Carpathian Basin, the fact that the Slavs became widespread ethnic population before the arrival of the Avars, and "the Slavic of the expansion period does not exhibit changes that are typical of lingua francas ...
 Late Proto-Slavic (or Common Slavic) remained a morphologically complex language, and its complicated accentological system in particular ... shows no trace of a possible lingua-franca function".
 In the case of South Slavic, they propose migration alongside mixing with native population, a "language shifts to and from Slavic", "whereas the much earlier shift to Slavic in the Byzantine Balkans was probably motivated by the openness of the Slavic tribal groups, which remained the only kind of local social structure after the partial collapse of the imperial structures due to the Justinianic Plague".